 College can be a fun and exciting time for making new friends, exploring new academic heights, and learning how to make it on your own.
 College is also about change and facing new challenges.
 It is not uncommon to feel stressed, overwhelmed, or confused about how to handle such situations.
 This is where counseling can be helpful.

-The WAU Counseling Program offers counseling services for students, faculty and staff to address a variety of needs.
+The WAU Counseling Program offers counseling services for students to address a variety of needs.
+Faculty and staff may make referrals for students as needed.

 Mental Wellness Services